 Rice production is an important part of the Indonesian economy.
 Indonesia is the third-largest rice producer in the world.
 It was once considered a delicacy.
 The importance of rice in Indonesian culture is shown through the worship of Dewi Sri, the rice goddess of the ancient islands of Java and Bali.
 In Bali, the traditional subak was created to ensure the water supplies for rice paddies, managed by a priest and created around water temples.
 These water temples are now some of Bali’s most visited attractions.

 Read my blog post on the nearby Melo Village

 I drove my scooter to the furthest point m navigation app could get me to, but there was still a hell of a journey left.
 I drove myself slowly through the potholes in the dirt path and found myself in an opening with a few houses made of bamboo; a very durable material, commonly used for housing in South East Asia.
 There were a few families sitting outside their houses, and kids playing on the ground near their cows; their dogs running around the roadside.

 One of the girls to my surprise spoke great English and offered to be my guide for a little fee.
 Her name was Susil.
 So I accepted her offer, parked my scooter and off we went on our journey.

 It wasn’t too long into the walk where the path vanished and all I was going by was Susil’s mental blueprint.
-I could barely see two metres in front of me as I’m cutting through the forest with a stick I came across.
-After wizzing her way, up and over rocks, Susil brought me to an opening, looking over a terrace of sawahs, with an epic view of the Cunca Rami Waterfall.
+I could barely see two meters in front of me as I’m cutting through the forest with a piece of wood I snapped.
+After whizzing her way, up and over rocks, Susil brought me to an opening, looking over a terrace of sawahs, with an epic view of the Cunca Rami Waterfall.